 We believers in Christ are to be people of vision.
 We must fasten our eyes on the promises of the Lord and confess we are not at home in the present world.
 This is the way of faith.

 If we will fix our hope on the city of God, as did Abraham and Sarah, God will be pleased with us and we will inherit the Glory of God.

-By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten son, (Hebrews 11:17)
+By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises offered up his only begotten son, (Hebrews 11:17)

 Sometimes the sacrifices God requires of us tear at our very soul.
 Surely God would not deny me this that I want so badly.
 God is a good God.
 God wants me to be happy.

-What must Abraham have thought as he made the three-day journey to Moriah with the heir of the Divine promise?
-Imagine Abraham’s concern over Sarah—how she would feel when he returned without Isaac!
+What must Abraham have thought as he made the three-day journey to mount Moriah with the heir of the Divine promise?
+Imagine Abraham’s concern over Sarah — how she would feel when he returned without Isaac!